 TITLE: Residual Waste and Special Handling Waste Streams

-EFFECTIVE DATE: February 12, 2005.
+EFFECTIVE DATE: Upon Publication as final in the Pennsylvania Bulletin

 AUTHORITY: This document is established in accordance with Section 301 of the Solid Waste Management Act (35 P.S.
 Section 6018.301) and 25 Pa.
 Code Sections 271.601-.613, 287.51-.55 and 287.131-.134.

 POLICY: 25 Pa.
-Code, Sections 271.613 and 287.134 state that all permitted waste processing facilities and waste disposal facilities in the Commonwealth must have a Department approved Waste Analysis and Classification Plan (WACP).
+Code, Sections 271.613 and 287.134 state that all permitted waste processing facilities and waste disposal facilities in the Commonwealth must have an approved Waste Analysis and Classification Plan (WACP) from the Pennsylvania Department of Environmental Protection (“Department” or “DEP”).
 This guidance identifies and describes the applicable procedures that must be adhered to by permitted waste management facilities in order to submit a WACP to the Department.
 The guidance also addresses requirements and necessary forms that must be filed by permitted waste facilities to accept residual waste and special handling waste for processing or disposal.

 PURPOSE: This policy identifies and describes procedures for the disposal of residual waste and special handling wastes at permitted waste processing facilities and waste disposal facilities in the Commonwealth.